mariochampion/gitmynotes/README.md

 2. Next, `cd` into gitmynotes dir: `cd gitmynotes`

-3. Then, in file `gmn_config.yaml`, set the required Github url to your url
+3. Then, in file `gmn_config.yaml`, set the required Github url to your Github url

 	-- REQUIRED TO CHANGE--